jahands/workers-packages/packages/workers-tagged-logger/README.md

 ### Create a Logger

 The first thing we need is a logger.
-This can be safely insantiated in the global scope anywhere in your file:
+This can be safely instantiated in the global scope anywhere in your file:

 ```ts
 import { withLogTags, WorkersLogger } from 'workers-tagged-logger'